Planes Trains Automobiles movie

-Planes, Trains, and Automobiles – 30 Years of Laughter & Heart
+Planes, Trains and Automobiles – 30 Years of Laughter & Heart

 If you were to read the names of the cast and production staff of Planes, Trains and Automobiles it would be hard to come away with the idea that the end product was going to be anything less than a comedy classic.
-Written, Produced, and Directed by John Hughes, working at his prime; starring Steve Martin (¡Three Amigos!
+Written, Produced, and Directed by John Hughes, working in his prime; starring Steve Martin (¡Three Amigos!
 1986, Father of the Bride 1991) at the top of his ability, as well as John Candy (Volunteers 1985, Spaceballs 1987), playing up the best of his persona, the argument could be made that it almost would not matter what the film was actually about.
 After all, surely if you throw together artists of this level, they are almost bound to come out with something great!

 Planes, Trains, and Automobiles still. © Paramount Pictures